svenluijten/laravel-testing-utils/README.md

 You will now have access to several traits and macros to use in your test classes.

 ### `InteractsWithViews`
-This trait adds two view assertions: `assertViewExists` and `assertViewNotExists`.
+This trait adds several view-related assertions.
 They are used as follows:

 ```php
 <?php